carpentries/instructor-training/_episodes/12-live.md

 ### Use The Screen Wisely

-Use a big font, and maximise the window.
+Use a big font, and maximize the window.
 A black font on a white background works better than a light font on a dark background.
 When the bottom of the projector screen is at the same height, or below, the heads of the learners, people in the back won't be able to see the